acenet-arc/cloud_from_a_to_z/_episodes/create-a-persistent-virtual-machine.md

 **Count:** this specifies the number of VMs to create.
 We want to create only 1 VM so leave it at `1`.

 ### Source tab
 Here we pick what the VM boots from.
+Booting means to start a computer and put it into a state in which it is ready to operate.
+When we say it will boot from something, that means it will use the data and programs on that disk or file to start running.

-You could create a VM which boots from an Image, volume, or snapshot.
-We want to start with a basic operating system, since we don't have any existing volumes or snapshots.
-We also want this VM to boot from a volume so we want to create a new volume when the VM is create onto which the selected image will be copied.
+You can create a VM which boots from an Image, volume, or snapshot.
+Since we don't have any existing volumes or snapshots we will choose an image as a boot source.
+Because we are creating a persistent VM we will want to create a new volume onto which the selected image will be copied.
+Persistent VMs are designed to work best with volumes where data is more permanent than other options.
 20 GB is a good size to hold our operating system and some programs and files we might want to work with.
 We also want to be able to delete our VM and keep our volume.
+I would highly recommend always selecting "No" for "Delete Volume on Instance Delete" as there are situations where having these to decoupled can be very handy, for example injecting a new public key if you accidentally lost your private key.

 **Select Boot Source:** Image